 All of my lead head jigs are air brush powder coated and baked for a nice smooth finish at the time the order is placed.
 The jigs are dipped and finished in a protective clear coating before shipping.
 My bass lures are airbrushed in original Cast Away designs and clear coated with a rock hard resin clear coat.
 My plastics are all made from a local fishing plastics company called Bait Junkys.
 My striper plastics are all made from heavy duty saltwater plastic and my bass plastics are made from a mixture of soft and medium plastic at the time the order is placed so you get the freshest plastics possible.
 My striper jig hooks are all Saltwater Eagle Claw or Mustad extra tough nickel plated.
 They don't get any tougher than Cast Away Tackle.
 All of my shipping is USPS Priority Shipping so you get your tackle as quickly as possible.

 You can choose from a "Category" on the left or scroll down this page for some of my highlights and seasonal favorites.
-You can also take a look at my YouTube page with over 170 videos of catching hundreds of fish with Cast Away striper tackle.
+You can also take a look at my YouTube page with over 200 videos of Cast Away tackle in action.
 There is also a Cast Away Blog that can assist in learning more about fishing with a few fishing stories that may help shorten learning curve.
 You can find the links below.
 Feel free to browse around my online store and let me know if there is something I can make for you.
 I do a lot of custom work as well as custom colors to fit the anglers specific needs.

 We are proud to be a "Made in the USA" small business.
 Enjoy the website!